opendatasoft/ods-documentation/source/customizing_look_and_feel/01_branding_portal/branding.rst

 To write a new portal description:

-1. In the Portal description area of the Branding configuration interface, click on the expandable textbox.
+1. In the **Branding** configuration interface, look for the **Portal description** configuration.
-2. Write a new portal description.
+2. In the expandable textbox, write a new portal description.
 3. Click on the Save button in the top right corner.